Taoyuan Experience: Main content

 The main content of the Taoyuan Experience is that after the socialist education working teams entered the countryside, firstly, they should engage in taking roots and establishing ties, visiting the poor, and gradually organize the class ranks from small to large; then carry out back-to-back denunciation struggles and "Four Cleanups"; then conduct class education in a concentrated and systematic manner and undertook struggles against the enemy; and finally engage in organization building.

+The report deemed the prevalence of "superstitious activities" as highly problematic, and contended that they were a sign that practitioners were attempting to obtain political power.
+This became an influential view on superstition in the Socialist Education Movement.

 Evaluation

 There is an opinion that the Taoyuan Experience is a rehearsal of the Cultural Revolution in some form, and that it provides some experience for the Cultural Revolution at least in terms of method, form and ideology.